-As of such, we recommend you start by selecting an timeline making tool capable of creating this type of project visuals.
-Granted, preferences vary wildly when it comes to data collating sources; for maximum versatility, the ideal action plan creator should come with timeline templates that you can download and start using right away.
+Thus, we recommend you start by selecting a timeline-making tool capable of creating this type of project visuals.
+Sure thing, preferences vary wildly when it comes to data collating sources; for maximum versatility, the ideal action plan creator should come with timeline templates that you can download and start using right away.

 The acronym S.M.A.R.T. stands for Specific Measurable Appropriate Realistic Timely, features selected to ensure that the action plan can be successfully implemented in practice.
 Creating a S.M.A.R.T. goals action plan implies choosing clear and feasible objectives relevant to the endgame that we can evaluate using certain metrics, each with a predictable life span.
 Even these criteria alone recommend adopting a timeline or Gantt visual to create the action plan and track its progress.